Alkalinization

 Among the seven (H)CQ-hospitals, the timing of start of (H)CQ treatment differed; three hospitals started at the moment of COVID-19 diagnosis, four started after diagnosis but only when patients clinically deteriorated e.g., when there was an increase in respiratory rate or increase in use of supplemental oxygen.

 Most patients received CQ instead of the safer HCQ, receiving late treatment with CQ.
 Patients were given an initial dose of 600mg CQ then every 12 hours, for 5 days a dose of 300 mg, for a total of 3600mg CQ.
-This dose is likely to be toxic, see for example [apps.who.int].
+This dose is likely to be toxic, see for example1.

 Authors mention a subset of hospitals started treatment relatively earlier, which seems like the most important area to analyze, but no results are provided.
-This study is excluded in the after exclusion results of meta analysis: excessive unadjusted differences between groups.

 risk of death, 9.0% higher, HR 1.09, p = 0.57, treatment 419 of 1,596 (26.3%), control 53 of 353 (15.0%), adjusted per study.